scie-nz/walden/README.md

 0.36 [4 rows, 250B] [11 rows/s, 691B/s]
 ```

-5. Use Superset to explore Trino
+### Use Superset UI to explore Trino

+Superset provides a convienient UI for exploring the data that you've stored in Trino.
+Walden includes an instance of Superset that's preconfigured to connect to Trino.

 Superset has been configured with a `walden` user and a randomly generated password.